jojozhuang/jojozhuang.github.io/_tutorial/angular/building-online-text-compare-tool.md

 category: angular
 image: angular.png
 date: 2018-02-25
-tags: [Angular]
+tags: [Angular, Monaco Editor]
 ---

 > Tutorial for how to build a text compare tool with Angular.

 ## 1. Text Compare
 Text compare tool is very useful when find the different content of two files, or two strings.
-We will us Angular to build a tool like [this](https://www.diffchecker.com/).
+We will use Angular to build a tool like [this](https://www.diffchecker.com/).
 The application is based on Angular 5 and we will use [Monaco Editor](https://github.com/Microsoft/monaco-editor) as the diff editor.

 ## 2. Angular Project
 ### 2.1 Creating New Project